 In 2013, the Small Business Administration published a study that found that over half of all business owners in the United States were over 50 years of age, yet their clients were primarily Gen Y’s, Z’s, and Millennials.

-And those stats are now 6 years old.
+And those stats are almost 10 years old.

 Selling to a Technical Generation

 Face it!
 Your clients don’t know what it’s like to live without computers.
 Most of them have never purchased anything from a catalog or been forced to settle for what was on the shelves at the local market.